 The filling is a combination of buckwheat hulls and ultrafine virgin wool, making the pillow softer than the majority of its competitors.
 The moisture-wicking properties of the wool further enhance the hulls’ inherent cooling mechanisms.
 This pillow is ideal for warm sleepers because the cotton cover allows air to circulate freely while you rest.
 Since all three ingredients are verified to be organic, it should also appeal to those who are concerned with environmental impact.

-Read more : How To Clean A Mattress?
-Complete Step-by-Step Guide
+Read more : How To Talk To Your Doctor About Sleep?
+Comprehensive Guide

 The loft of a buckwheat pillow can be adjusted by adding or removing the hulls, as is the case with most such pillows.
 The hulls must be removed before the pillow can be washed in a machine, but a pillow protector can be added to your order for a nominal fee.
 Sizes range from standard to king to queen to king to a convenient travel option.